jsa-research/limbus-buildgen/README.md

 <a name="installation"></a>
 ## Installation
-limbus-buildgen is distributed with a range of different package managers to be available by default on as many systems as possible.
+limbus-buildgen is distributed with a range of different package managers to make installation simple on as many systems as possible.

 #### NPM
 ```